open-feature/ofep/README.md

 - If an OFEP is `rejected` or `withdrawn`, the PR is closed.
 Note that these OFEPs submissions are still recorded, as GitHub retains both the discussion and the proposal, even if the branch is later deleted.
 - If an OFEP discussion becomes long, or the OFEP then goes through a major revision, the next version of the OFEP can be posted as a new PR, which references the old PR.
 The old PR is then closed.
 This makes OFEP review easier to follow and participate in.

+### Automerging-flow of an OFEP Pull Request

+- Approved OFEP Pull Requests receive the automerge label.
+- A 3-day waiting period starts for objection raising.
+- A comment is also posted on the Pull Request stating the same.
+- Objections lead to the removal of the automerge label.
+- No objections result in auto-merging by Mergify.
+- The project uses [Mergify](https://mergify.com) for this workflow.

 ## Implementing the OFEP

 Some accepted OFEPs represent vital features that need to be implemented right away.
 Other accepted OFEPs can represent features that can wait until a community member decides to implement the functionality.
 Every accepted OFEP has an associated issue tracking its implementation in the specific repository.